puntorigen/diario/README.md

-# Diario Oficial - Autommatic Scrapper and Indexer
+# Diario Oficial - Scrapper and Indexer
 ![diario-logo](https://user-images.githubusercontent.com/57605485/170844197-e1ac9ed0-6719-4663-b01e-040409bc6b64.png)

-Extracts the all of the "diario oficial" web records for the given day (or today if empty) and saves them in the defined Angolia account.
-Works by defining an .env file within root with the following variables:
+Extracts the all of "diario oficial" web records for the given day (or today if empty) and saves them in the defined Angolia account.
+Works by defining an .env file within root (or env variables) with the following variables:

 ```env
 ALGOLIA_APP_ID="YOUR ANGOLIA APPID"